 2 East 91st Street

-The Cooper-Hewitt is currently undergoing renovation to expand its gallery space, but will re-open December 12th.
-Housed in the former home of steel magnate Andrew Carnegie, the design museum’s building is a landmark in its own right.
-The museum also encompasses the National Design Library, a tremendous historical resource for design which includes material from the 16th century to the present.
+Housed in the former home of steel magnate Andrew Carnegie, this museum’s building is a design icon in its own right.
+The Cooper-Hewitt underwent a renovation between 2012-2014, expanding its main exhibition space and revamping its terrace and garden for public use.
+In addition to offering a slew of digital exhibits and interactive experiences, the museum also encompasses the National Design Library, a tremendous historical resource for design which includes material from the 16th century to the present.

 Closed Sunday and Monday